Markay12/LearnCppPart2/README.md

 # Memory
-In programming we work with a lot with RAM.
+In programming, we work with a lot with RAM.
 RAM is fast to use and access than a Hard Drive.

 One thing is quicker...